-The College Football Playoff’s inaugural championship game is upon us.
+The College Football Playoff’s championship game is upon us.

-Newly-crowned Heisman Trophy winner Marcus Mariota will lead his Oregon Ducks against the Ohio State Buckeyes Monday night in a battle to determine which team is college football’s No. 1 for the 2014 season.
+Newly-crowned Heisman Trophy winner Joe Burrow will lead his LSU Tigers against the Clemson Tigers Monday night in a battle to determine which team is college football’s No. 1 for the 2019 season.

-The junior quarterback has a chance to put himself in some rare company with a win over the Buckeyes.
-Only 14 players have won a national championship and a Heisman in the same season–and just eight quarterbacks have done so.
-Despite it being an uncommon feat, the trend is looking good for Mariota: Three of the last five Heisman winners have managed to pull it off.
+The senior quarterback has a chance to put himself in some rare company with a win over Clemson.
+Only 15 players have won a national championship and a Heisman in the same season–and just eight quarterbacks have done so.
+Despite it being an uncommon feat overall, the trend is looking solid for Burrow: Four of the last 10 Heisman winners have managed to pull it off.

 Here’s a look at that elite group and how they fared in their championship games (where applicable):